Registration and Accessing Your Profile

 Equal Opportunities and Guaranteed Interview Scheme

-ScottishPower is committed to equal opportunities for all, irrespective of age, colour, disability, ethnic or national origin, marital status, nationality, race, religion, belief, sex, sexual orientation, or other considerations not justified in law, which are irrelevant to the performance of the job.
+ScottishPower is committed to equal opportunities for all, irrespective of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, pregnancy, adoption or maternity or other considerations not justified in law which are irrelevant to the performance of the job.

 To allow us to monitor our effectiveness, everyone who applies for a position with us is asked to complete Equal Opportunities information.
 Please be assured this information will not be used in connection with the recruitment and selection process, and cannot be accessed as part of the pre-screening process.
-As a holder of the Disability Symbol, ScottishPower is committed to encouraging applications from people with disabilities.
+As a Disability Confident Employer, ScottishPower is committed to encouraging applications from people with disabilities.
 As part of this commitment, the company operates a Guaranteed Interview Scheme for disabled applicants who meet the minimum criteria for the role.
 The Company is committed to ensuring that candidates with disabilities are able to compete on equal terms with other applicants during the selection process.
-Please click here for the form (doc, 112kb).

 Eligibility to work in the UK

-Changes to the Asylum & Immigration Act introduced on 1 May 2004 increased the obligations on employers to ensure that all employees have the legal right to work in the UK.
-All candidates must provide documentation proving that they are eligible to work in the United Kingdom at selection interview stage.
+Section 8 of the Asylum and Immigration Act 1996 obliges employers to ensure that all potential employees are eligible to work in the United Kingdom prior to the commencement of their employment within the Company.
+All candidates must provide documentation proving that they are eligible to work in the United Kingdom at interview stage.